immuta/homework/apps/README.md

             <td>Simplify Docker Compose deployment</td>
             <td>
-                One of the senior engineers on the DevOps team mentioned that with docker compose, there's a way to build the app and avoid having having to manually build the image of each service ahead of time.
+                One of the senior engineers on the DevOps team mentioned that with docker compose, there's a way to build the app and avoid having to manually build the image of each service ahead of time.
             </td>
             <td>Low</td>